Bronx Health REACH’s COVID-19 and Flu Vaccination Initiative aims to increase the number of people getting COVID-19 and flu vaccinations in the Bronx.

 COVID-19 vaccines don’t change or even send instructions to our DNA.
 Both mRNA (Pfizer and Moderna) and viral vector (Johnson & Johnson) vaccines give instructions (genetic material) to our body to teach it how to fight off the virus that causes COVID-19.
 The message (genetic material) is in contact with the surface of the cell, not the center (where our DNA lives.)

 There is no evidence that COVID-19 vaccines affect sexual performance.
-However, there are two studies that cite some evidence that getting the COVID virus can affect your sexual health.
+In fact, there are two studies that cite some evidence that it’s actually getting the COVID virus can affect your sexual health.

-COVID-19 vaccines protect you from severe illness and hospitalization from COVID-19, it doesn’t mean you can’t get COVID-19 illness, have no symptoms and give it to someone else.
+While COVID-19 vaccines protect you from severe illness and hospitalization from COVID-19, it doesn’t mean you can’t get COVID-19 even if you have no symptoms and pass it on to someone else.
 Wearing a mask when in public protects those around you who aren’t vaccinated from getting COVID-19.
-View a press release from Mayor Adams for details about the changes to mask and vaccine requirements in indoor public places.
-Regardless of these changes in NYC, CDC advises everyone to consider when deciding whether to wear a mask the following points: are there any health risks to you or your family members, whether you are up to date in your COVID-19 vaccinations and any children who are too young for vaccination
+Regardless of these changes in NYC, CDC advises everyone to consider the following points when deciding whether or not to wear a mask: are there any health risks to you or your family members, are you are up to date on your COVID-19 vaccinations and are there any children who are too young for vaccination.

-The FDA-authorized process, called Emergency Use Authorization (EUA) allows the US Food and Drug Administration to authorize the use of unapproved medical products like vaccines, to diagnose, treat or prevent life-threatening conditions when there are no adequate, approved and available options.
-Scientists follow people for at least 2 months after they are given the vaccine to observe its safety and efficacy.
+The FDA-authorized process, called Emergency Use Authorization (EUA) allows the US Food and Drug Administration to authorize the use of unapproved medical products like vaccines to diagnose, treat or prevent life-threatening conditions when there are no adequate, approved and available options.
+Scientists follow people for at least 2 months after they are given the vaccine to observe its safety and effectiveness.
 For FDA-approved vaccines, scientists follow people for at least six months to observe safety and efficacy.
-As it has been more than six months since Pfizer was authorized for public use, Pfizer applied and was approved to provide the Pfizer COVID-19 to people 16 years older as an approved FDA vaccine.
+As it has been more than two years since Pfizer was authorized for public use, Pfizer applied and was approved to provide the Pfizer COVID-19 to people 16 years older as an approved FDA vaccine.
 (Learn more about EUA here.)
 (Source: Association of Immunization Managers)

 Get tested if you meet one or all of the following categories: